tKroopy/tkroopy/README.md

 ## Features

-* Data Abstraction Layer - web2py's powerful DAL library for desktop applications
+* Data Abstraction Layer - web2py's powerful DAL library
+* Page - page system lets you flick through applications on a single window
 * Table - display your data from your database with a couple of lines of code
 * Console - a thread safe Text widget
 * Productionisation - when applying patches to existing applications you can continue to develop applications without having to worry about preventing them from going into production